visionify/visionai/docs/scenarios/vehicle-usage.md

 It is recommended that any instance of such event be reported to the appropriate authority.

-## Configuration

-To set up a camera system to detect vehicle usage, you need to consider several factors including:

-- **Camera type**: The type of camera you use will depend on the environment you are monitoring.
-For example, if you are monitoring a parking lot, you may want to use a camera with a wide field of view.
-If you are monitoring a road, you may want to use a camera with a narrow field of view.
-You may also want to consider the camera’s resolution, frame rate, and other specifications to ensure that it can capture license plates clearly and accurately.

-- **Camera placement**: The location of cameras to monitor license plates will depend on the specific policies being enforced and the nature of the work environment.
-For example, if you are monitoring a parking lot, you may want to place cameras at the entrance and exit of the lot.
-If you are monitoring a road, you may want to place cameras at intersections or other locations where vehicles are likely to stop.
-You may also want to consider the camera’s field of view and other specifications to ensure that it can capture license plates clearly and accurately.

 ## Model Details

 ### Dataset